Kong/kong-pongo/README.md

   down          remove all dependency containers

+  expose        expose the internal ports for access from the host

   restart       shortcut, a combination of; down + up

   status        show status of the Pongo network, images, and containers